sindresorhus/debounce/readme.md

 The returned function has the following methods:

+- `.isPending` indicates whether the debounce delay is currently active.
 - `.clear()` cancels any scheduled executions.
 - `.flush()` if an execution is scheduled then it will be immediately executed and the timer will be cleared.
 - `.trigger()` executes the function immediately and clears the timer if it was previously set.